CSBiology/Slurmi/docs/docfx_project/articles/tut.md

 // ?error: MyError
 ```

+Entries can be removed via `Job.RemoveX`, where x is the name of the value.
+If you want to display a specific value alone, use the `Job.TryGetX` members.
 If an environment is necessary, such as loading a module, it can be included in the task in the following manner:

 ```fsharp